msse-2022-bootcamp/lessons/_episodes/02-02-cpp-first-program.md

 ~~~
 {: .output}

+> ## Single vs. Double quotes
+> Python does not differentiate between single and double quotes for strings.
+> C/C++ does.
+Double quotes represent a string, while single quotes represent
+> a single character.
+Single quotes are much less common than double quotes.
+> So `"this is a string"` is a string, and `'a'` is a single character.
+Something
+> line `'this is a string'` does not make any sense, and should result in a
+> compiler warning or error.
+{: .callout}

 You will notice that it does not put a newline afterwards (as Python does),
 causing it to be on the same line as your prompt.